Chapters 27 and 28

 Resistors in Parallel:

 Parallel Resistors experience the same voltage but different currents.
-Resistors that are between the same two nodes experience the same voltage and form parallel connection.
-At one node the arriving current divides amongst the resistors and at the other node the currents join and form the main undivided current.
+Resistors that are between the same two nodes experience the same voltage and form a parallel module.
+At one node the arriving current divides amongst the resistors and at the other node the subcurrents join and form the main current again.
 The greater a resistor, the smaller the current its branch pulls.
-Parallel resistors divide the main current amongst themselves proportional to 1/R .
-The voltage for all resistors between two nodes is the same.
+Parallel resistors divide the main current amongst themselves proportional to 1/R. The voltage for all resistors between two nodes (in a parallel module) is the same.
 The equivalent resistance Req may be calculated from the formula:

 In Fig. 3, since there is no resistance between points d and a (Connecting wires have negligible resistance) the voltages of points d and a are equal.
 So are the voltages of points b and c.
 This means that if we use a voltmeter to measure Vdc and Vab, we get the same readings.
 Vdc = Vab = Vbat .
-Since Vab is known, Vbat , we may calculate the currents in each branch by using the Ohm's law.
+Since Vab is the same thing as Vbat , we may calculate the currents in each branch by using the Ohm's law:

 I1 = Vab/R1, similarly: I2 = Vab/R2 and I3 = Vab/R3.